krprzenioslo/Hystrixwiki2/Configuration.md

 #### circuitBreaker.sleepWindowInMilliseconds

-After tripping the circuit how long to reject requests before allowing attempts again to determine if the circuit should be closed.
+This property sets the amount of time, after tripping the circuit, to reject requests before allowing attempts again to determine if the circuit should again be closed.

-_Default Value:_ 5000
+_Default Value:_ `5000`
-_Default Property:_ hystrix.command.default.circuitBreaker.sleepWindowInMilliseconds
+_Default Property:_ `hystrix.command.default.circuitBreaker.sleepWindowInMilliseconds`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].circuitBreaker.sleepWindowInMilliseconds
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.circuitBreaker.sleepWindowInMilliseconds`
 _How to Set Instance Default:_

 ```java